DefGuard/docs/deployment-strategies/high-availability-and-failover/wireguard-udp-load-balancing.md

 **Solution: Explicitly configure all relevant health-check intervals to the same low value.**

-#### NGINX Is Not Suitable for This Use Case
+#### NGINX is not suitable for this use case

 NGINX stream/UDP proxy:

-* Does not implement an active health-check mechanism, and therefore can't reliably detect UDP backend failure
+* Does not implement an active health-check mechanism, and therefore cannot reliably detect UDP backend failure.
-* Does not reassign upstream without hard socket errors
+* Does not reassign upstreams without hard socket errors.

-This results in traffic never being routed to healthy backend after failure.
+This results in traffic never being routed to a healthy backend after a failure.

-#### WireGuard May Require a Keepalive Interval to Fully Recover After Failover
+#### WireGuard may require a keepalive interval to fully recover after failover

 Even after the load balancer successfully redirects traffic to a healthy gateway, the tunnel may not resume immediately.